smartgeber Logo

 Recommended CentOS Version for Stability and Security

-Understanding CentOS Stream
+Understanding CentOS and Its Importance

-CentOS Stream is a rolling-release distribution that sits between Fedora and RHEL (Red Hat Enterprise Linux).
-It provides a preview of what the next minor release of RHEL will look like.
-This makes it the recommended CentOS version for those who want to stay ahead with updates and features.
+The recommended CentOS version as of now is CentOS Stream 9.
+CentOS Stream serves as a rolling-release distribution that sits between the upstream development in Fedora and the downstream development for Red Hat Enterprise Linux (RHEL).
+It provides a preview of what the next minor release of RHEL will look like, making it a great choice for those who want to stay ahead with updates while maintaining stability.

-Why Choose CentOS Stream?
+Why Choose CentOS Stream 9?

-Comparing with Previous Releases
+Comparison with Previous Releases

 Conclusion